UKHomeOffice/engineering-guidance-and-standards/docs/standards/minimal-documentation-set-for-a-product.md

 - Information about the team
 - Key stakeholders
+    - Include contacts in case of a technical incident with the product
 - Who the [Senior Responsible Owner (SRO)](https://www.gov.uk/government/publications/the-role-of-the-senior-responsible-owner/the-role-of-the-senior-responsible-owner) is
 - User research findings
 - Product roadmap